amberjrivera/ee-upgrades-propensity/README.md

 ## The Question and Motivations
 **Looking at the building characteristics of a single-family residence, some Census information, and simulated assumptions about home energy use, is it possible to identify homes that will install an energy efficiency upgrade?**

 Have you ever considered doing a home improvement that is energy efficient?
 If you've thought about it but haven't done it yet, why not?
 Maybe the timing wasn't right, or you had more pressing financial priorities...but, is there perhaps an even more fundamental logic underlying that decision?
 For my capstone I partnered with Radiant Labs and Fuel Switch, sister companies that are using data and analytics to help more people make energy efficiency upgrades.

 I set out with existing data that they had aggregated, to see if I could use machine learning to build a predictive model that identifies those homes most likely to make an upgrade.
 Some examples of home energy upgrades are adding insulation, updating an old gas furnace, replacing a gas furnace with an electric heat pump, installing a new water heater, switching to an electric vehicle, or going solar (PV panels on the roof, or solar thermal for hot water).

 For a homeowner, the benefit of upgrading is lower monthly utility bills.
 For the city or county running a home energy efficiency program to recruit households to upgrade, a main motivation is to reduce overall carbon emissions to meet climate change goals.
-For the company offering home energy audits and upgrade services, knowing which homes are more likely to upgrade reduces the overall cost of finding the right customer, and can mean more annual revenue.
+For the company offering home energy audits and upgrade services, knowing which homes are more likely to upgrade reduces the overall cost of finding the right customer, and can mean more revenue and profit.

 Currently, the company's strategy for acquiring new customers is guided by their ability to identify homes whose equipment is on its last legs (think heating and cooling, water heaters).
 It would be more powerful, however, to overlay that information with a household's likelihood to install a home energy upgrade, to identify the homes with the highest potential.
 That set of homes is what this project aims to identify.

 ## Data Preparation
-The training dataset, provided to me by the company, includes data aggregated from publicly available sources and data simulated using [NREL's ResStock](https://www.nrel.gov/buildings/resstock.html) tool.
-The size of the data is 18,400 samples (homes), with 360 features with 18% of the data missing.
-The classes are imbalanced, with only 9% of the instances in the positive class (defined as a home that has completed a home energy upgrade).
+I built the training dataset from data provided to me by the company, including data aggregated from publicly available sources and data simulated using [NREL's ResStock](https://www.nrel.gov/buildings/resstock.html) tool.
+The size of the dataset was 18,400 samples (homes), with 360 features and 18% of the data missing.
+The classes were imbalanced, with only 9% of the instances in the positive class (defined as a home that has completed a home energy upgrade).

 ### Cleaning and Missing Values
 I built a Preprocessing class to tidy up and flesh out the data before modeling.
 I dropped building attributes that were missing more than 75% of values, any redundant or irrelevant attributes, and any attributes or rows that would leak information about the target to the algorithm.
-I also dropped instances that were missing `last_sale_date` and `last_sale_price`, as I did not have the time to properly research that information to fill in the missing values.
+I also dropped instances that were missing `last_sale_date` and `last_sale_price`, as I did not have time to properly research that information to fill in the missing values.
 After those steps, the dataset was 17,300 x 205 with 30% numerical attributes and 70% categorical.

 Given the time constraints, I handled missing values thoughtfully but bluntly.
 For numeric attributes, I filled with the median value of all non-null observations, except for a home's solar PV potential, which I filled with the mode (while there is likely diversity in the size, pitch and orientation of rooftops, homes are all located in the same 25 square mile geographic area).
 I filled all missing values in categorical attributes with their mode, except for `zillow_neighborhood`, which I filled with 'Unknown'.